Chateau de Canisy

 A tradition of Hospitality

-The close link between the chateau de Canisy and the U.S.A. and also its tradition of hospitality are preserve by welcoming many prestigious guests such as Robert McNamara, Henry Kissinger and numerous political leaders of all the countries in America, Asia and Europe for the Aspen Institute meetings.
+There is a close link between the Château de Canisy and the US, illustrated by a shared tradition of hospitality.
+The château has welcomed many prestigious guests such as Robert McNamara, Henry Kissinger and political leaders from America, Asia and Europe for the Aspen Institute meetings.

-Every year, it also hosts American governors, members of the US Congress and military Officials to celebrate D-Day.
+Every year, it also hosts American governors, members of the US Congress and military officials to celebrate D-Day.

-In the past, the chateau has received Empress Masako of Japan, Infanta Elena of Spain and many famous musicians and singers such as Joan Baez.
+In the past, the château has welcomed Empress Masako of Japan, Infanta Elena of Spain and many famous musicians and singers such as Joan Baez.

 A CULTURAL PURPOSE

-The chateau is very loyal to its cultural purpose.
-For a long time, Laurent Terzieff performed at the chateau.
-The theater was named after him as well as Jean Rochefort, whom was a equestrian and a horse show enthusiast.
+The chateau stays true to its cultural purpose.
+The theater was named after Laurent Terzieff, who performed at the château for a long time, as well as Jean Rochefort, who was a equestrian and a horse show enthusiast.

-Many concerts were performing: various artists and friends shared their talents at the chateau such as the pianist Anne Quefellec, the harpist Marielle Nordmann and the singer Joan Baez.
+Many concerts took place at the château.
+Various artists and friends shared their talents here, such as pianist Anne Quefellec, harpist Marielle Nordmann and singer Joan Baez.